 “Something happened” could mean anything.
 Most often it was:

-- I accidentally hit Enter and I don’t know how to backspace, or
+- I accidentally hit Enter and I don’t remember how to backspace, or

 - The printer isn’t working, or